aidanwhsu/emotionalbrain/README.md

 The colab is separated into multiple sections.
-To run the colab, after downloading the data, simply run sections: \"import\", \"data\", \"train test split \"and \"Pytorch model\".
+To run the colab, after downloading the data, simply run sections: \"import\", \"data\", \"train test split \", \"processing\" and \"Pytorch model\".
 Do note that the runtime required is quite long.

 ## References